software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 3
 >
-> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "quiz creation date" and "add question"
-> 2. Create an issue for each _user story_.
-Add a label "user story" and the user story's label for each issue.
-Add the issues to the Backlog project and move them to the "Sprint Backlog" column
+> Create an issue for each _user story_.
+Add the "user story" label for each issue.
+Add the issues to the Backlog project and move them to the "Sprint Backlog" column.

 {: .important-title }